E39-SOURCE-M5

 2012: The Story: Ryan’s 2000 BMW E39 M5:

-2012 Fa t n eat b lts.
+Fa t n eat b lts.
 My cluster’s pixels were committing suicide by the day.
 It turns out, somebody saw one of my videos showing the problem on YouTube.
 He sent me a message, telling me how to get BMW of North America to help fix the problem for less than the cost of a whole new cluster.
 This guy had a 2003 525iA do the same thing, and he is now partly responsible for this website, and one of my closest friends.
+Thank you, Bobby.
+I now have a face-lift working cluster.

 Continue reading